Brazil passes 200,000 COVID-19 deaths as cases hit daily record

 “It’s a shame what happened in the summer.
 What we expect is that after January 15, we will unfortunately face a critical state again in hospitals,” said Rafael Deucher, a doctor in Paraná state, where 80% of public intensive care beds occupied.

-Immunologists say various factors are likely to exacerbate the second wave.
-Brazil is still at least three weeks away from beginning its vaccine campaign, according to the government, which has been widely criticized for not moving as quickly as other countries.
+Immunologists say various factors are likely to intensify what is a second wave of the virus.
+Brazil is at least three weeks away from beginning its vaccine campaign, according to the government, which has been criticized for not moving quickly enough.

 “People are tired and are no longer adhering to preventive measures due to psychological strain, but also due to the lack of a unified political discourse,” said Alexandre Naime, head of the department of infectious diseases at Universidade Estadual Paulista’s faculty of medicine.